Ready to adopt? Discover the 18 best medium-sized family dog breeds

 This long list includes some amazing dogs that can fit nicely into a family, even if you like big, dignified dogs like retrievers or bulldogs.

-However, if you are more of a cute, loving family, poodles, basset hounds, or cocker spaniels will be a fantastic choice for you.
+However, if you are more of a cute, loving family, poodles, basset hounds, or cocker spaniels will be a fantastic choice.
 They can play, fetch, cuddle, care, and be protective.

 Sharon Feldman is a safety and legal writer based in San Diego.
 She works closely with the attorneys at Kane Dulin McQuinn Young in Denver, who handle dog bite cases and other injury claims.